premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

 46. What is an atomic operation?
-What are the atomic classes in Java Concurrency API?
+What are the atomic classes in Java Concurrency API?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)